-9. Meetings of Independent Directors
+9. Meeting of Independent Directors

-As stipulated by the Code of Independent Directors under the Act, one (1) meeting of the Independent Directors was held on 2nd March, 2023 during the year 2022-23.
-This Meeting was conducted in an informal manner to enable the Independent Directors to discuss matters relating to Company's affairs and put forth their views without the presence of the Managing Director, Chief Financial Officer, other Non-Independent Directors and members of the Management.
+As stipulated by the Code of Independent Directors under the Act, one (1) meeting of the Independent Directors was held on March 20, 2024, during the year 2023-24.
+This meeting was conducted in an informal manner to enable the Independent Directors to discuss matters relating to Company's affairs and put forth their views without the presence of the Managing Director, Chief Financial Officer, other Non-Independent Directors and members of the Management.

-At this Meeting, the Independent Directors reviewed the performance of Non-Independent Directors and the Board as a whole, reviewed the performance of the Chairman of the Company, taking into account the views of Non-Executive Directors, assessed the quality, quantity and timeliness of the flow of information between the Management and the Board and its Committees that is necessary for the Board to effectively and reasonably perform and discharge its duties.
-This Meeting was well attended by the Independent Directors.
+At this meeting, the Independent Directors reviewed the performance of Non-Independent Directors and the Board as a whole, reviewed the performance of the Chairman of the Company, taking into account the views of Non-Executive Directors, assessed the quality, quantity and timeliness of the flow of information between the Management and the Board and its Committees that is necessary for the Board to perform and discharge its duties effectively and reasonably.
+All the Independent Directors were present at this meeting.